-- Gear will be provided, or you can bring your own pending staff approval upon safety inspection.
+- Gear will be provided, or you can bring your own (pending staff safety inspection)

-- Cancellation policy: You may receive a full refund if proper notice is given at least 7 days before the start date of the clinic.
+- Cancellation policy: You may receive a full refund if notice is given at least 7 days before the clinic.
 A refund of 50% will be given if notification is given 5-7 days prior to the start date.
 No refund will be given less than 4 days prior to the clinic start date.

-- If a clinic is canceled by Outdoor & Adventure Recreation, a full refund will be given
+- If a clinic is canceled by Adventure Recreation, a full refund will be given

 Climbing 101 – Intro to Climbing Class